tastybug/rpi_git_backup/README.md

 #### Manually
 The backup is done using a simple script, `backup.sh`.
 You can run it either via `bash backup.sh` or directly `./backup.sh` once you made it executable (`chmod a+x backup.sh`).
-The script creates a backup root folder `./backup` and will start to mirror all repositories mentioned in `conf.txt`.
+The script creates a backup root folder `./backup` and will start to mirror all repositories mentioned in `repos.list`.

 #### Periodically
 You'll want to run the mirroring on a regular base, maybe nightly or once a week.
 Be nice and do not run it more often